OSGConnect/tutorial-R/README.md

     * [Help](#help-1)

-#R Tutorial

 ##Overview
-This section covers how to use the OASIS system to run a real application like R statistical package.
+This tutorial describes how to compute the value of pi using the R statistical package on the OSG.
 For this example, we'll estimate the value of pi using a Monte Carlo method.
-We'll first run the program locally, then create a submit file, send it out to OSG-Connect, and collate our results.
+We'll first run the program locally as a test, create a submit file, send it out to OSG-Connect, and then collate results.

 Background
 Some background is useful here.
 We define a square inscribed by a unit circle.
 We randomly sample points, and calculate the ratio of the points outside of the circle to the points inside for the first quadrant.
 This ratio approaches pi/4.